LudumJammer2024/p-LudumDare_2024_10_GameJam/README.md

 - [x] Start screen with button
 - [x] GameState as Scriptable Object with Win and Lose states.
 - [x] Include NodeController references on GameState to keep track of Node connections
-- [ ] Implement behaviour of Ground Enemy
+- [x] Implement chasing behaviour of Ground Enemy, field of view and hearing, and max chasing distance
 - [ ] Setting screen as an overlay